010ender/QuickieLibrary/README.md

 - `lib.lerp(start, end, amount)` performs linear interpolation on `start` and `end`, based on the weighting factor, `amount`.
 - `lib.map(value, inMin, inMax, outMin, outMax)` maps value from the input range defined by `inMin` and `inMax` to the output range defined by `outMin` and `outMax`.
 If `inMin === inMax`, the function will result in a division by zero.
+- `lib.areaOfCircleByRadius(radius)` returns the area of a circle given its radius.
+Uses the formula π * r².
+- `lib.areaOfCircleByDiameter(diameter)` returns the area of a circle given its diameter.
+Internally converts diameter to radius and applies the formula π * r².
+- `lib.circumferenceOfCircleByRadius(radius)` returns the circumference of a circle given its radius.
+Uses the formula 2 * π * r.
+- `lib.circumferenceOfCircleByDiameter(diameter)` returns the circumference of a circle given its diameter.
+Uses the formula π * d.
 ### Strings
 - `lib.stringIsEmpty(string)` returns `true` if the string is empty (`""`), and false otherwise.
 - `lib.capitalizeFirstLetterOfString(string)` returns `string`, but with the first letter of the string capitalized.
 For example, `"example string"` would result in `"Example string"`.